frmfm/FRAMED-2.0-Guide/README.md

 • More information to be added soon

 # 7. Guide to Exhibiting with FRAMED

+FRAMED devices, offered in 24”, 40” and 55” sizes make a great exhibition device since they are self-contained, all-in-one PCs and require not additional hardware to display artworks.
+With integrated camera and microphone, they allow interaction with visitors and the online platform can serve conveniently to deploy artworks straight to the exhibition space.

 • More information to be added soon